 Common admissions requirements for undergraduate programs will vary from school to school, but may include a combination of the following: a competitive GPA (3.0 or greater), SAT or ACT scores, letters of recommendation, and a personal statement.

-Arizona State University has a BS in software engineering program that can be completed online.
+Arizona State University has a BS in a software engineering program that can be completed online.
 Students are expected to complete hands-on software engineering projects every semester until graduation.
-The curriculum includes classes in the principles of programming, computer systems fundamentals, design and analysis of data structures and algorithms, and software enterprise.
-The program consists of 120 credits at a tuition rate of $15,278 per year.
+This project-based program will help students acquire proficiency in modeling and coding while also practicing creative problem-solving.

 UC Berkeley Extension has a professional program in UX design that has no official prerequisites (though a bachelor’s degree is preferred) and can be a useful addition to an undergraduate degree in a more technical field like software engineering.
 The program allows students to build a professional portfolio while also upskilling in UX design.